xsuite/xsuite/docs/twiss.rst

 ==================

 The 4d mode of the twiss can be used providing in input the initial momentum.
-Such a feature can be used to measure the non linear momentum detuning of the accelerator as shown in the following example:
+This feature can be used to measure the non-linear momentum detuning of a ring as shown in the following example:

 .. literalinclude:: generated_code_snippets/tune_vs_delta.py
    :language: python